Taggagii/ChatInteraction/README.md

 Contained are two files, the point is to put one file on one computer / network, and the other on a different one.

-Both then modify their 'config' file and place their hosting URL under HOME and the other computer's URL under COMMUNICATION. the PORT is for hosting locally.
+Then modify both their 'config' files and place their hosting URL under HOME and the other computer's URL under COMMUNICATION. the PORT is the port you'll host on locally.

 During testing I used [Ngrok](https://ngrok.com/) to host on both computers.
 This allows you to host completely for free without the need of a static IP address.
 To do this, enter the port (8000, 8080, etc) then setup ngrok hosting on that port.